 2. Best Dyson upright vacuum cleaner: Dyson Ball Multi Floor 2

-A list of the best vacuum cleaners wouldn’t be complete without a Dyson model.
+A list of the best vacuum cleaners wouldn’t be complete without a Dyson vacuum.
 The brand’s vacuums have been in high demand for years because of their quality, cool design and, most importantly, powerful suction.

 Dyson stopped developing corded plug-in vacuums in 2018 to focus on cordless models.
 Yet even without the benefit of corded power, Dyson offers some of the very best upright vacuum cleaners, period.